libvips/libvips/SECURITY.md

 ## Security Announcements

-Annoucements will be made on:
+Announcements will be made on:

 https://github.com/libvips/libvips/security/advisories